 “Plus, proactively maintained roofs last an average of 21 years compared to an average lifespan of 13 years for reactive maintenance.
-The longer you can extend your roof’s life before replacement, the more your overall savings increase and your life cycle costs decrease.”
+The longer you can extend your roof’s life before replacement, the more your overall savings increase and your life-cycle costs decrease.”

-Why Proactive is Superior to Reactive Roof Maintenance
+Proactive vs. Reactive Roof Maintenance

 “For example, a proactive approach to roof maintenance will discover standing water on a flat roof – most likely resulting from a drainage clog – before this moisture can wear away a part of the roof membrane.
 Fixing a drainage problem is much less expensive than replacing a membrane.